AQUATHERM PROVES BEST CHOICE FOR INJECTION-MOLD PROCESS COOLING

-Even though no one from P1 Group previously had installed Aquatherm pipe in such large diameters, Mihalchik’s conversations with local representatives from the Lawrence branch of Ferguson Enterprises, a wholesale distributor of plumbing and mechanical supplies with 1,400 locations serving customers throughout the U.S., Puerto Rico, the caribbean, and Mexico, convinced him that the piping might be the answer for his longtime client, Berry Global.
-Wedged between a costly shutdown and a rapidly deteriorating system, Francis agreed to listen to presentations from Aquatherm, during which he learned why Aquatherm is the ideal choice for critical process applications like his.
+Even though no one from P1 Group previously had installed aquatherm pipe in such large diameters, Mihalchik’s conversations with the local aquatherm distributor convinced him that the piping might be the answer for his longtime client, Berry Global.
+Wedged between a costly shutdown and a rapidly deteriorating system, Francis agreed to listen to presentations from aquatherm, during which he learned why aquatherm is the ideal choice for critical process applications like his.

 ADVANCED FABRICATION SIMPLIFIES INSTALLATION

-Francis gave P1 Group the green light to install Aquatherm Blue Pipe to replace the chilled water piping serving two-thirds of the plant’s injection-molding processes.
-At a training session held just prior to the Berry project, installation specialists Aquatherm Regional Sales Manager Mike Engle and Ferguson Enterprises’ Nathan Geyer taught P1 Group technicians the appropriate heat-fusion procedures.
+Francis gave P1 Group the green light to install aquatherm blue to replace the chilled water piping serving two-thirds of the plant’s injection-molding processes.
+At a training session held just prior to the Berry project, installation specialists from aquatherm and the local distributor taught P1 Group technicians the appropriate heat-fusion procedures.

 A ‘FORTUNATE MISTAKE’

 The only glitch, which occurred during the all-night installation, turned into a blessing for Mihalchik and his crew.
 At one point, the installers discovered that two of the 10-in. lines off the 16-in. header had been cut too short.
-It might have been a panic-inducing discovery if not for Engle, Geyer, and Ferguson Enterprises’ Kent Cramer who were at the jobsite during the installation and able to oversee some impromptu pipe fusion to adjust the length of the 10-in. pipe.
+It might have been a panic-inducing discovery, but representatives from aquatherm and the distributor were at the jobsite during the installation and were able to oversee some impromptu pipe fusion to adjust the length of the 10-in. pipe.

 “They showed us how easy a fix it really was.
 In a way, it was a fortunate mistake because now we know we can work through it easily on our own.
-I’m a 100-percent believer in Aquatherm now for sure,” Mihalchik said.
-Francis is equally convinced he made the right decision choosing Aquatherm.
-In fact, he had another 700 ft of Aquatherm Blue Pipe installed for domestic water service to Berry’s nearby warehouse, and he looks forward to identifying even more opportunities to use Aquatherm piping.
+I’m a 100-percent believer in aquatherm now for sure,” Mihalchik said.
+Francis is equally convinced he made the right decision choosing aquatherm.
+In fact, he had another 700 ft of aquatherm blue installed for domestic water service to Berry’s nearby warehouse, and he looks forward to identifying even more opportunities to use aquatherm piping.